6 Tips to Take Control of Your Business Calendar

 The crucial thing to remember with this approach is that the above are suggestions relate only to how you visibly schedule the tasks in your calendar.

 Be sure to have milestones and deadlines in mind, or even written down, but don’t share them with the stakeholders.
-It might not be possible for all your tasks, but if you can schedule some of your activity this way, it will help you regain a degree of control over your business calendar.
+It might not be possible for all your tasks, but if you can schedule some of your activities this way, it will help you regain a degree of control over your business calendar.

 Stop Being a Slave to Your Business Calendar